Dec 18, 2017 Think Bigger With Your Promotional Items

 In the same way which retail brands present their products so elegantly, so should you when giving away your premium promotional products.

 For example, if giving away stemless stainless steel wine tumblers, don’t give them away in a cheap white box or wrapped in a polybag.
 Instead, spend a few extra bucks to include sleek packaging to create an experience.
 People retain memories of experiences much longer than they do for products.
 This emotional response helps solidify a stronger bond between your recipients and your company.

 High quality, creative packaging alone can elicit several different emotions, which builds excitement for the products inside.
 Evoking these emotions help create an experience of delight, which makes your marketing memorable with that recipient.
 See 10 Types of Emotions Promotional Products Can Evoke.

 Don’t Forget a Call-to-Action (CTA)

 If you plan to follow up with a phone call, give that person a heads up that you will be calling the following week, so when you do call, they are already expecting it.
-This warms up your phone call making it much more likely you won’t get screened by the gatekeeper.
+Simple actions such as this serve to warm up your phone call before you make it, so your phone call is less likely to get screened by the gatekeeper.

 Focus on Design

 The design on the outside (and inside) of your custom packaging matters a lot.
 This affects the perception of the gift(s).
 It’s imperative you convey the right message.
 Sometimes that means a minimalist approach by understating your logo.
 Other times this may mean a detailed exterior design to better fit the theme of your campaign.
 Whatever you do, don’t forgo graphic design services in order to save a few dollars.

 A poorly designed exterior can be detrimental to your entire campaign, even if all the other steps are right.